TheGlycerine/Nux/docs/markdown/_meta-assets.md

 # _meta.assets

+**Assets have been removed from an internal app during pre release.**

 You can optionally provide a set of js assets to import prior to your extension run method is performed.
 These assets can be libraries and extenal files your extension depends upon.